 Incentive Stock Options.
 The grant of an ISO will not result in any immediate tax consequences to the company or the participant.
 A participant will not recognize taxable income, and the company will not be entitled to any deduction, upon the timely exercise of an ISO, but the excess of the fair market value of the common stock acquired over the exercise price will be an item of tax preference for purposes of the participant's alternative minimum tax.
-If the participant does not dispose of the common stock acquired within one year after its receipt (or within two years after the date the option was granted), the gain or loss realized on the subsequent disposition of the common stock will be treated as long-term capital gain or loss and the company will not be entitled to any deduction.
-If the participant disposes of the common stock acquired less than one year after its receipt (or within two years after the option was granted), a disqualifying disposition, the participant will recognize ordinary income in an amount equal to the lesser of (i) the excess of the fair market value of the common stock acquired on the date of exercise over the exercise price, or (ii) if the disposition is a taxable sale or exchange, the amount of any gain realized.
+If the participant does not dispose of the common stock acquired within one year after its receipt (or within two years after the date the option was granted), the participant is alternative disposition of the common stock will be treated as long-term capital gain or loss and the company will not be entitled to any deduction.
+If the participant and amount equal to the lesser of (i) the excess of the fair market value of the common stock acquired on the date of exercise over the exercise price, or (ii) if the disposition is a taxable sale or exchange, the amount of any gain realized.
 Any amount realized by the participant in excess of the fair market value of the common stock on the date of exercise will be taxed to the participant as capital gain.
 Upon such a disqualifying disposition, Exelon will be entitled to a deduction in the same amount and at the same time as the participant recognizes such ordinary income, subject to any limit applicable under Section 162(m) of the Code.